kuuurt13/ng-block-ui/README.md

 import { BlockUIModule } from 'ng-block-ui';

 @NgModule({
-  declarations: [
-   ... // Your main app component
-  ],
   imports: [
-    ..., // Other imports
-    BlockUIModule
+    BlockUIModule.forRoot()
   ],
-  bootstrap: [ AppComponent ]
+  ...
 })
 export class AppModule { }
 ```
-## Usage
+## Quick Start

-### Block UI Component
-Wrap all components in your app root template with a `block-ui` component.
+Wrap your main components in your app root template with a `block-ui` component.

-Import the `BlockUI` decorator into your component and declare a variable with the decorator.
+Import the `BlockUI` decorator into your component and declare a property with the decorator.
-This decorator will auto wire this variable to the main Block UI instance of your app.
+This decorator will auto wire this property to the main Block UI instance of your app.

 To start blocking your app, simply invoke the `start` method.
 This method also can take a custom message to display while blocking.